jManAscending/DnDHouseRules/README.md

 * Dual Wielder: if you can magically conjure or summon one weapon from a class feature, you can now conjure or summon two non-heavy weapons at once.

 ## Spell Changes
-* Blade Ward: Duration extended to 1 minute, but requires concentration.
+* Blade Ward: Duration extended to 1 minute, but requires concentration, and can be bypassed by magical weapon damage.
 * Control Flames: Can be used on magical flames created by the caster or under the caster's control
 * True Strike: Can be cast as a Bonus Action, and affects the next attack you make before the end of your next turn.
 * Armor of Agathys: While you have the temporary HP, you also have resistance to cold damage.